paulhuggett/rld-visited/README.md

 A shadow pointer may be in any of four states:

 1. nullptr.
-All shadow memory is initialized to null and starts in the “nullptr” state.
+Shadow memory is zero initialized and starts in the “nullptr” state.
 2. Busy.
 The “busy” state is used as a crude synchonization mechanism which can fit into a single shadow-memory pointer.
 We expect contention to be normally very low, but it ensures that only a single job can update a symbol at any moment.
 3. Symbol *.
 A pointer to a Symbol instance.
 The symbol may be defined (“def”) or undefined (“undef”).
 4. CompilationRef *.
 A pointer to a CompilationRef instance.
 This represents the possibility of adding a compilation to the link and will be used to resolve strongly undefined symbols.